wheevu/yt-harvester/README.md

 # YouTube Harvester 🎬
+(First open-source project 🤞🏻, I don't really know if someone has made a tool like this before.
+Alas, here we are...)

 A scrappy little Python tool that pulls YouTube videos apart and hands you the **good stuff** — transcripts, comments, metadata — in clean, readable files.
 Built because I wanted it.
 Sharing because maybe you do too. 😌